The Future of VR: Trends to Watch Out for in Digital Reality | Chatting with Yulio’s CPO, Ian Hall

 Until that moment – using the best methods available to architects today – models, floor plans, renderings, and all that kind of stuff – they weren’t able to convey that in a year, and VR was able to convey it in a split second.
 And that is transformative.

 The Future of VR

 It’s more of that.
 It’s finding those niches.
 It’s finding those applications and it’s just transforming how people do business.
 I think winning business patterns will drive the future of VR.

 Ian Hall is Yulio’s Chief Product Officer and has been working in the industry for an eternity in VR terms.
 He recently attended VRX 2018 and recorded the top trends that he saw.
 Read about them here.
-To learn more about VR best practices for business, sign up for our 5-day email course, presented by Ian with daily 5-7 minute video courses.
+To learn more about VR best practices for business, check out our Whitepaper on the right way to integrate VR into your business for maximum ROI.